rrwick/Badread/README.md

         <td>
             <img align="right" src="images/default_frag_lengths.png" alt="Default length distribution" width="400">
             Badread's default is <code>--length 15000,13000</code> (mean=15000, stdev=13000) which corresponds to a decent Nanopore run (N50=22.6 kbp).
 The fragment length distribution is in blue, while the base distribution is in red.<br><br>
-            You can interactively explore different values using <a href="https://www.desmos.com/calculator/xrkqgzt4o5">this Desmos plot</a>.
+            To see the equations and interactively explore how different parameters affect the distributions, check out <a href="https://www.desmos.com/calculator/xrkqgzt4o5">this Desmos plot</a>.
         </td>
     </tr>
 </table>

+Note that these parameters control the length of the _fragments_, not the final _reads_.
+These differ because: adapters are added to fragments, glitches can lengthen/shorten fragments, adding read errors can change the length (especially if the error model is biased towards insertions or deletions) and chimeras are made by concatenating multiple fragments together.

 ### Read identities

 Badread generates read identities from a [beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).
-There are three parameters: `mean,max,stdev`.
-Max sets the upper end of the distribution.
-Stdev controls the shape: smaller values create a tighter distribution around the mean, while larger values make a broader distribution.
+Like with fragment lengths, Badread defines the distribution with mean and standard deviation instead of using the more formal (and less intuitive) shape parameters (_α_ and _β_).
+In addition, Badread scales the beta distribution down using a maximum value, making a total of three parameters: `mean,max,stdev`.

 <table>
     <tr>
         <td>
             <img align="right" src="images/default_identities.png" alt="Default identity distribution" width="400">
             Badread's default is <code>--identity 85,95,5</code> which corresponds to a decent Nanopore sequencing run.<br><br>
-            You can interactively explore different values using <a href="https://www.desmos.com/calculator/q7qw6rq2lb">this Desmos plot</a>.
+            To see the equations and interactively explore how different parameters affect the distribution, check out <a href="https://www.desmos.com/calculator/q7qw6rq2lb">this Desmos plot</a>.
         </td>
     </tr>
 </table>